 IMPROV-A-GANZA! is a culminating performance of the improvisational techniques learned during the pre-conference workshops and workshops held during the regular rotations.
 Coaches and teachers from those sessions make their recommendations for the Improv-A-Ganza! cast, which is announced during the Saturday afternoon performances.
 The selected members then meet briefly before presenting a final improvised performance on Saturday evening.

-The monologue competition is a new addition to the Youth Conference.
-Here are the details:
+The monologue competition was a new addition to the Youth Conference in 2017.
+Here are the details from last year's competition:

 • All youth registrants are welcome to participate.